Florida’s Advocate for Long Term Care

 Economic Role of Long Term Care Facilities in Florida

-• Support an estimated $20.2 billion (2.7%) of Florida’s economy
+• Support an estimated $27.07 billion of Florida’s economy.

-• Long term care facilities contribute to other businesses through a ripple effect, with each nursing home job resulting in two additional jobs or nearly $5 of added economic activity within a local community.
+• Long term care centers contribute to other businesses through a ripple effect, with each nursing home job resulting in two additional jobs or nearly $5 of added economic activity within a local community.

 Future Needs for Long Term Care